-The tolerance in the tables above only represent non-linearity.
-There is also hysteresis and creep in the measurement error.
+The tolerance in the tables above only represents non-linearity.
+There's also hysteresis and creep in the measurement error.
 For more details and explanations, please refer to appendix A at the end of this datasheet.
 The sampling rate depends on your computer (50 Hz+).

 The load, power and optical RPM measurement units from side A and side B share the same design parameters.
 Thus, for the Series 1780 Coaxial, users can expect a maximum overall thrust and torque of twice the rated output of each measurement unit.
-For example, when you purchase the Series 1780 Dynamometer 25 kgf - 100 A: Coaxial, you can expect to measure up to 50 kgf for your dual-motor setup and up to 200 A for the global power output.